Retailers, manufacturers, distributors and operators are all struggling to do more with less. Fewer resources, smaller budget, less time.

 - Demonstrate due diligence for disaster and emergency preparedness with an electronic, easily accessible audit history for each location.

-PIM reports that 49% of IT projects finished late in 2017.
+PIM reports that 49% of IT projects finished late.
 So when deciding between buying a software solution and building a solution, there are important questions you need to ask yourself.

 How soon do you need a solution?
 If your in-house development team lacks the skill set required for certain areas of the project, do you have the time to wait for and resources to bring in an additional expert?
 How “right the first time” must the solution be?
 Do you have the resources to wait for debugging issues?

-PIM reports that 49% of IT project finished late in 2017.
+PIM reports that 49% of IT project finished late.

 Building an in-house solution takes a substantial upfront commitment and the development process from conception, to testing, debugging, and deployment can be months, or longer depending on the solution’s complexity.